Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/scalars.rst

 - ``bug_numbers``: A list of unsigned integers representing the number of the bugs the probe was introduced in.
 - ``description``: A single or multi-line string describing what data the probe collects and when it gets collected.
-- ``expires``: The version number in which the scalar expires, e.g. "30"; a version number of type "N" and "N.0" is automatically converted to "N.0a1" in order to expire the scalar also in the development channels.
+- ``expires``: The version number in which the scalar expires, e.g. "30"; a version number of type "N" is automatically converted to "N.0a1" in order to expire the scalar also in the development channels.
 A telemetry probe acting on an expired scalar will print a warning into the browser console.
 For scalars that never expire the value ``never`` can be used.
 - ``kind``: A string representing the scalar type.
 Allowed values are ``uint``, ``string`` and ``boolean``.
 - ``notification_emails``: A list of email addresses to notify with alerts of expiring probes.
 More importantly, these are used by the data steward to verify that the probe is still useful.
 - ``record_in_processes``: A list of processes the scalar is allowed to record in.
 Currently supported values are: